MarkADom/Task-Manager/README.md

 ## Description

-Backend of a task manager that will allow users to manage their things to do.
+Backend of a task manager, that will allow users to manage their things to do.

 ## Project Description